jshannon75/snap_retailers/README.md

-# National database of SNAP authorized retailers, 2008-2020
+# Historical database of SNAP authorized retailers
-This repository stores data on SNAP authorized retailers nationally from 2008-2020.
-Data are from the USDA, with records linked across years and all stores geocoded.
+This repository stores data on SNAP authorized retailers nationally.
+Data are from the USDA's [SNAP retailer page](https://www.fns.usda.gov/snap/retailer-locator), which currently provides historical data through December 31, 2021.

-A research rationale for these data, details on its construction, and a short descriptive analysis are [available here](https://jshannon75.github.io/snap_retailers/overview_paper).

-An interactive dashboard allowing users to explore this dataset in the 45 largest metropolitan areas is available [as a web application](https://comapuga.shinyapps.io/snapretailexplorer/).

-Multiple files are available on this site:
+This project has added the following attributes to the USDA's data:
+* Broader groupings of store types from USDA's classification for use in analysis
+* Additional variables for years of authorization and the end of authorization in addition to the date
+* Geographic identifiers for the county, tract, PUMA, and place of all listed retailers for use in aggregation and analysis.

+There are two main files available for download, both in zipped format to meet Github's size restrictions:

+* An [excel version of the data](https://github.com/jshannon75/snap_retailers/raw/master/data/data/hist_snap_retailer_final2021.zip) with tabs for both retailer listings and variable descriptions
+* A [geopackage version of the data](https://github.com/jshannon75/snap_retailers/raw/master/data/data/hist_snap_retailer_final2021_gpkg.zip) that can be used for spatial analysis in GIS or R/Python.

+# History of this project

+The previous version of this repository linked yearly records of SNAP retailers.
+USDA now provides a single historical file that includes retailer IDs, and so geocoding and updating these records is now much easier.
+The previous datasets are still available on this site, covering 2005-2020:

 * The main CSV file [with this link](https://github.com/jshannon75/snap_retailers/raw/master/data/snap_retailers_usda.csv).
 This includes a combined version of the listings provided by USDA with dummy variables for each year and geographic coordinates for all stores.